priyam009/Constructor-Word-Guess/README.md

 ## 2. Organisation

-* **index.js** This file has the following functionalities, Create a random word from word.txt file.
+* **index.js** This file has the following functionalities,
+ a.
+Create a random word from word.txt file.
+ b.
 Use Inquirer to ask the letter from the user.
+ c.
 Check whether the letter is in the word or not.
+ d.
 If the letter is in the word, update the word and console log the output.
+ e.
 If the letter is not in the word, reduce the gusses left by 1.
 Total guesses available are 10.
+ f.
 Once the word is guessed or total guesses are zero, update the user with game Won or Lost.
+ g.
 Don't allow letter to repeat.

 * **word.js** This file contains the constructor Word, which calls Letter constructor for each letter in the word.
 Methods to show or update the word as per user input.